spaansba/ForesightJS/README.md

 ## Providing Context to AI Tools

-Since ForesightJS is a relatively new and unknown library, most AI assistants and large language models (LLMs) may not have comprehensive knowledge about it in their training data.
-To help AI assistants better understand and work with ForesightJS, you can provide them with context from our [llms.txt](https://foresightjs.com/llms.txt) page, which contains structured information about the library's API and usage patterns.
+ForesightJS is a newer library, so most AI assistants and LLMs may not have much built-in knowledge about it.
+To improve their responses, you can provide the following context:

-Additionally, every page in the documentation is available in markdown format (try adding .md to any documentation URL).
-You can share these markdown files as context with AI assistants, though all this information is also consolidated in the llms.txt file for convenience.
+- Use [llms.txt](https://foresightjs.com/llms.txt) for a concise overview of the API and usage patterns.
+- Use [llms-full.txt](https://foresightjs.com/llms-full.txt) for a full markdown version of the docs, ideal for AI tools that support context injection or uploads.
+- All documentation pages are also available in markdown.
+You can view them by adding .md to the end of any URL, for example: https://foresightjs.com/docs/getting_started.md.

 # Contributing